kafe-it/distributed-systems/README.md

         git clone https://github.com/kafe-it/distributed-systems.git

+**Usage (Only start backend)**

-2. Navigate to the project directory:
+1. Navigate to the project directory:

         cd fastapi-rest

-**Usage**

-1. Start the application by running Docker Compose:
+2. Start the application by running Docker Compose:

         docker compose up

+The backend server will start on http://localhost:8000.

+**Usage (Start backend and frontend)**

+1. Navigate to the project directory:

+        cd sample/otel-in-action

+2. Start the application by running Docker Compose:

+        docker compose --file .\docker-compose-fastapi.yaml up -d

 The backend server will start on http://localhost:8000.